Suimei1208/event_management_fontend/README.md

 Navigate to lib/config.dart.

 Modify the configuration
-If you want to run on a emulator device, change your IP to 10.0.2.2.

 If it is a real device, change it to your device IP.

-If it is web, change to localhost.

 Open terminal and run command "flutter pub get"